British intervention in Spanish American independence

-Britain's role in the Spanish American Wars of Independence combines the military, political and diplomatic routes adopted by them, as well as its merchants and private citizens during the course of the Spanish American wars of independence.
+Britain's role in the Spanish American wars of independence combines the military, political and diplomatic routes adopted by them, as well as its merchants and private citizens during the conflict.
 Britain wanted to see an end to Spanish colonialism in the Americas but at the same time wanted to keep her as an ally in post-Napoleonic Europe.
 British support for the Spanish American revolutionaries was essentially a covert role with both private and state involvement.

 As a combined form of unofficial private enterprise, the British were able to use their merchants in the hope of cutting the Spanish monopoly.
-Arms, supplies, loans, ships, and hired sailors and soldiers were then sent to support the revolutionaries.
+Arms, supplies, loans, ships, and hired soldiers and sailors were then sent to support the revolutionaries.
 Spanish aid was eventually cut off from their colonies with the clever use of diplomacy, and with the Royal Navy in command of the oceans.
 All these factors combined were decisive in the struggle for independence of South American republics.

 Background

+The Kingdom of Great Britain had long harboured ambitions in South America, particularly in regards to trade.
+The South Sea Company was granted trading concessions in South America during the reign of Queen Anne, in January 1711 under the Treaty of Utrecht.
+Following this attempts had been made by the British to establish a foothold in South America; most however failed, notably in 1741 at the Battle of Cartagena de Indias during the War of Jenkins' Ear.

+By 1783 Britain had lost her Thirteen Colonies of North America, which had become independent with the support of both France and Spain.
+Britain then looked to restore her loss of prestige, and expand its influence in the Americas.

+In 1789 the Nootka Crisis began – a dispute in Nootka Sound on Vancouver Island, and war between Britain against both Spain and France looked to be a foregone conclusion.
+The revolutionary Franciso de Miranda made use of the crisis to present to some British cabinet ministers his ideas about the independence of Spanish territories in America.
+A plan was therefore put in motion, but both Spain and France however were forced to back down against Britain following successful diplomacy and mobilisation of the Royal Navy.
+Miranda's proposal was therefore cancelled, but the idea bore fruit for a future conflict; the politician Nicholas Vansittart implemented the 'Vansittart Plan in 1795, with the aim of an expedition striking Buenos Aires and from then on to Callao via the Andes.
+This however was put on hold following Britain's coalition with Spain against Revolutionary France.

-The process of Spanish-American independence developed in a context of international rivalry of colonial powers that involved Spain, the United States, France and the United Kingdom.
-The Spanish government recognised the United Kingdom as the main adversary state in the dispute of Spanish America.
-The result of the European Napoleonic wars led to great changes between the alliances of these powers.
+The following year however Great Britain was at war with both Spain and the French First Republic in the French Revolutionary and Napoleonic Wars.
+The Spanish government recognised that the United Kingdom was the main threat to their colonies in Spanish America.